aleks-py/aleks-py.github.io/_pages/about.md

 - CogVideo freezes all the weights of the spatial layers
 - Make-A-Video uses pretrained weights for the spatial layers but initializes the temporal layer weights to the identity matrix.
 This way they can continue tuning all weights with new video data
 - Imagen Video can jointly train their model with video or image data, doing the later by masking the temporal connections

+## **Spatial and Temporal Super Resolution**
+The base video decoder creates a fixed number of frames (5 for CogVideo, 16 for Make-A-Video, and 15 for Imagen Video) that need to be upsampled temporally and spatially.

+Make-A-Video uses **frame rate conditioning**, meaning they have an additional input that determines the fps in the generated video (unlike how Imagen Video has a fixed frame rate in each stage).
+During training, this is useful as a form of data augmentation due to the limited dataset of videos.
+CogVideo also highlights the importance of changing the frame rate in order to retime videos such that an entire action can be encompassed in a fixed video length.
+For example the action “drinking” is composed of the sub-actions “pick up glass,” “drink,” and “place glass” which need to be performed in that order.
+If training on videos of a fixed length, changing the frame rate can help ensure text-video alignment.

+**Frame interpolation** for Make-A-Video is done in an autoregressive manner.
+They fine-tune a spatio-temporal decoder by masking certain frames of a training video and learning to predict them.
+They train with variable frame-skips and fps conditioning to enable different temporal upsampling rates.
+The framework is also able to interpolate and extrapolate (extend the beginning or end of a video).

+Imagen Video’s approach relies on **cascaded video diffusion models**.
+They generate entire blocks of frames simultaneously for each network to avoid the artifacts that would result from running super-resolution on independent frames.
+Each of the 6 super-resolution sub-models after the base video diffusion model focuses on either temporal or spatial upsampling.
+While the base model (the video decoder at the lowest frame rate/resolution) uses a temporal attention layer to model long-term temporal dependencies, the super-resolution models only use temporal convolution layers for computational efficiency while still maintaining local temporal consistency.
+Similarly, spatial attention is only used in the base and first two spatial super-resolution models, while the rest only use convolution.

+Make-A-Video’s initially interpolates frames and then increases the spatial resolution with two super-resolution layers.
+The first super-resolution layer operates across spatial and temporal dimensions.
+The second super-resolution layer only operates across the spatial dimension because of memory and space constraints.
+However, spatial upsampling requires detail hallucination which needs to be consistent across frames (hence the use of the temporal dimension in the previous layer).
+To deal with this, they use the same noise initialization for each frame to encourage consistent detail hallucination across frames.

+## **Conclusions**
+As beautiful as many of these videos are . . .

+Not all of them are perfect:

+While text-to-video generation can substantially expand the creative toolbox available to artists and creators, key issues should be addressed before these networks become publicly available.
+Misuse of the models can result in fake, explicit, hateful, or otherwise generally harmful content.
+To help address this, additional classifiers can be trained to filter text inputs and video outputs.
+Moreover, the outputs reflect the composition of the training dataset, which include some problematic data and social biases and stereotypes.

+The video generation problem is not new and is definitely not solved by these models, so here is a selection of some other interesting video generation variations/applications: